ADMINISTRATIVE UNITS OF MONGOLIA

 Legal rights and responsibilities

 The law outlines that “Aimag, capital, soum, and district are the constructs of administration, jurisdiction, economy, and society that have a legal function and self-government.”
-The names of governors are suggested by the Citizens’ Representative Khural/Council (CRC) of the province and then appointed by the Prime Minister for a four-year term.
+The governors of provinces are nominated by the Citizens’ Representative Khural (Council) (CRC) of the respective province and appointed by the Prime Minister for a four-year term.

 The main function of the governors of provinces and the capital is to implement decisions made by the CRC.
 The rights of governors include the drafting of special protection acts which must be submitted to the CRC, and provide suggestions on mining exploration and exploitation licenses issued in its jurisdiction, based on the CRC’s decision.
-The governor shall submit their annual operational reports to the Cabinet and shall be assessed and reviewed for further cooperation.
+The governor is required to submit annual operational reports to the Cabinet, which reviews and assesses them to ensure continued collaboration.

 The CRCs of provinces and the capital city are also elected for a four-year term and shall be responsible for making key decisions on budgets and assets.
 This is the main institution that discusses and decides the cabinet’s guidelines.